starg33kertcg/TCG_Timer/README.md

 - Theme control
   - Light/Dark theme toggles (Admin dashboard only)
   - Basic theme options to update the viewer (v1.1)
+- Mobile compatibility
+- <a href="https://github.com/starg33kertcg/TCG_Timer_Roku">Roku app</a> (Viewer only, the server is still required for functionality)

 ## Screenshots
 Single Timer